 Plants still need hydration in cold weather.

 Your plants may be dormant or semi-dormant, but they aren’t dead.
 They still have some basic metabolic functions that rely on water and without adequate moisture, the root system will suffer.
-(I know, it might seem counterintuitive to water plants when they aren’t actively growing, but I’ve personally lost a fruit tree and a few perennials in winter due to lack of water—not because of cold temperatures.)
+(I know—it might seem counterintuitive to water plants when they aren’t actively growing, but I’ve personally lost a fruit tree and a few shrubs in winter due to lack of water, not because of cold temperatures.)

-The roots of perennials and overwintering plants are still very much alive underground, collecting water and nutrients from the soil and storing sugars and other forms of energy to help them make it through winter.
-This vital energy is what produces new foliage in spring.
+The roots of perennials, biennials, and overwintering annuals are still very much alive underground, collecting water and nutrients from the soil and storing sugars and other forms of energy to help them make it through winter.
+This vital energy is what produces new growth in spring.

 Dry soil is detrimental to roots, especially in winter.

 If their roots dry out at any time of year, plants become stressed and they can’t take up the nutrients they need for healthy growth.
-When this happens in winter, your plants are even more susceptible to damage from wind or pests.
-They’ll wake up in spring and start the season off slowly as they struggle to recover from their compromised root function.
+When this happens in winter, your plants are even more susceptible to winter injury.
+They might appear normal when they emerge from dormancy in spring, using their stored energy, but by late spring or summer, all or parts of these plants may die as a result of their weakened root systems.

 Watering before an expected frost helps insulate roots.